 Researcher on Political Science

-Despite 50 years of political and governance independence, Africa’s goal and hope still remain unfortunately unfulfilled.
+Despite 50 years of political and governance independence, Africa’s goal and hope remain unfortunately unfulfilled.

-A majority of the African countries has been mostly under the control of the military, where there is acute corruption, nepotism and deep penury.
-Such corruption undermines the rule of law, transparency, accountability and governmental efficiency.
-Nevertheless, for Africa to advance politically, economically and socially, an effective leadership is sine qua non.
+A majority of the African countries have been mostly under the control of the military, where there are acute corruption, nepotism, and deep penury.
+Such corruption undermines the rule of law, transparency, accountability, and governmental efficiency.
+Nevertheless, for Africa to advance politically, economically and socially, effective leadership is the sine qua non.

 Effective political leadership in Africa is one of the most observed and least understood concepts in politics.
 A myriad of research papers, articles and books have been written on this very subject.
 Harry Truman, the 33rd President of the United States underlined that “Men make history and not the other way around.
 In periods where there is no leadership, society stands still.
 Progress occurs when courageous, skillful leaders seize the opportunity to change things for the better”.